flynn-nrg/tornado-amiga/manual/GettingStarted.md

 The easiest way to get a working `m68k-amiga-elf-gcc` toolchain is to install [Bartman's Amiga Debugging VSCode extension](https://marketplace.visualstudio.com/items?itemName=BartmanAbyss.amiga-debug).
 The extension bundles a complete GCC 14 cross-compiler for m68k.
 Once installed, add the toolchain's `bin` directory to your `PATH` so that `m68k-amiga-elf-gcc` is accessible from the terminal.

-If you prefer to supply your own toolchain, any `m68k-amiga-elf-gcc` build based on GCC 14 or later will work.

 ### Installing vasm, vlink and vbcc on macOS